Fundraise for Hospice

 Can I sell raffle tickets at my event?

 Raffles can be a great way of raising some money for charity.
 However, there are some strict rules governing how they can be run.
+This is to protect the individual and the charity.

 Do I need permission to collect in a public place?